lindemeier/ColorConverter/README.md

 # ColorConverter

 Convert colors to and from various color spaces.
+Just one header to include.

+Supported color space:
 * linear RGB
 * sRGB
 * HSV
 * CIELab
 * CIELuv
 * XYZ
-* ...
+* more

-Just one header to include.

 Credits go to http://brucelindbloom.com/
-He collected formulas and constants that I've used in the code.
+He collected formulas and constants that I've used in the implementation.